 Psychopaths are Master Manipulators

 Does that mean then that psychopaths are like animals in all respect?
 Not really.
 Infact psychopathy is characterized by exceptionally high intelligence and IQ.
 Psychopaths are experts in their field of interest and are merciless in trying to achieve their goals.
 They especially exhibit expertise in analytical subjects like mathematics, science, and quantitative aptitude.
-Many theories have been proposed to explain why psychopaths are brilliant and masters of their field.
-One of them which I find very interesting and quite logical is that since they don’t have to spend their valuable attention span in understanding and reacting to emotional situations, that brainpower is utilized in understanding difficult subjects and complex topics which normal humans beings can’t grasp.
+Many theories have been proposed to explain the same.
+One of them which I find very interesting and quite logical is that since they don’t have to spend their valuable attention span in understanding and reacting to emotional situations, that brainpower is utilized in understanding complex topics which normal humans beings can’t grasp.

 Cause of Psychopathy

 So the question that arises now is that what kind of deficiency or ailment causes one to become a psychopath.
 Various experiments have been conducted to answer this question and almost all of them have come up with different results.
 However, certain trends have helped to form a set of symptoms that can be used to decide if a person is a psychopath.
 This set of symptoms not only helps us to differentiate normal human beings from psychopaths but also helps doctors to avoid confusing psychopathy with other psychological conditions having overlapping symptoms.
 Some of these are Antisocial Personality Disorder (APD) and the Autism spectrum ailments.
 Uninformed physicians can mistakenly diagnose people Psychopaths with APD or the other way around because the DSM criteria for APD has many common factors with Psychopathy.
 These include antisocial behavior, rebellious attitude, impulsive nature, and childhood trauma.
 The differences however are as important as the similarities.